cybergarage/uecho-rs/doc/device_overview.md

 ### 2. Creating Device Object

-To add your device objects into the created node, create a new device object using `uecho::Device` or `uecho::std::StandardDevice`, and add the created device object into the node as the following.
+To add your device objects into the created node, create a new device object using `echonet::Device` or `echonet::std::StandardDevice`, and add the created device object into the node as the following.

 ```
 from uecho import LocalNode